timriley/my-site/source/articles/2022-05-15-open-source-status-update-april-2022.article.md

 I then released these as [dry-configurable 0.15.0](https://github.com/dry-rb/dry-configurable/releases/tag/v0.15.0).

-## Started work on unifying Hanami slices and actions
+## Started work on unifying Hanami slices and application

 Last but definitely not least, I started work on one of the last big efforts we need in place before 2.0: making Hanami slices act as much as possible like complete, miniature Hanami applications.
 I’m going to talk about this a lot more in future posts, but for now, I can point you to a few PRs: